Skip to content

 Travel Assistance

-Your child or young person may be eligible for travel assistance.
+Your child may be eligible for travel assistance.
 If you would like to apply or find out more, you can visit the main East Sussex County Council website:

 Post-16 travel assistance is discretionary.
 The Local Authority will consider each application in line with policy.
 You can learn more on the main East Sussex County Council website:

-You should not make an applications until the EHCP has named a placement.
+You should not make an application until the EHCP has named a placement.

 Additional Help and Support